Pregnancy Resources

 Breastfeeding Clinic and Support Groups

-MetroHealth has resources for mothers and children to receive high quality medical care for any issue related to breastfeeding.
-The clinic is staffed by a nurse practitioner and a family physician who are both certified lactation consultants.
-These are medical visits that are covered by most insurance.
+MetroHealth has resources for nursing parents and children to receive high quality medical care for any issue related to breastfeeding.

-To schedule an appointment for the breastfeeding clinic, call 216-778-2222.
+To schedule an appointment, call 216-957-1500

 Infant Safety Class